Food Hygiene Rating

 Ratings are given to places where you can eat or buy food, in accordance with the National Food Hygiene Rating Scheme.

-Bournemouth used to have its own scheme with Gold, Silver and Bronze certificates, but this has now been replaced by the National Scheme.
+Bournemouth used to have its own scheme with Gold, Silver and Bronze certificates.
+This has now been replaced by the National Scheme.

 Not all businesses need a rating.
 Some businesses, for example a newsagent selling sweets, are so low risk to people’s health they’re not included.